February 26, 20204 minute read

 If you would like to further explore this library, check out the guide.

-This is an exciting release with a ton of new features that outfit Dagster with the operational tools needed to manage your pipelines and workflows.
+This is an exciting release with a ton of new features that outfit Dagster with the operational tools needed to manage your pipelines.
 To see the full list of changes, check out this Changelog, visit our Github and join our slack to learn more!

 The Dagster Labs logo